Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 Chickens that Lay Pink and Cream Colored Eggs

-Pink eggs are something that you can not see very much of, or they look really nice.
+You cannot see pink eggs very much, or they look nice.
 If you’d like to get this color through your flock, you’ll have to check these breeds out:

 1. Light Sussex Chicken

-A Sussex is a British, a double-purpose chicken breed, raised both for its eggs and meat.
-Both for standard or bantam fowl are available in 8 recognized colors.
+A Sussex is a British, dual-purpose chicken breed raised both for its eggs and meat.
+Both standard and bantam fowl are available in 8 recognized colors.
 In 1903, the Sussex Breed Club organized a connection of breeds.

 Throughout the darker variants, the eyes are red.
 However, the lighter ones are orange.

 The comb is single.
-Its earlobes seem to be red in all varieties, as well as the legs or skin white.
-Roosters weigh approximately 4.1 kg, and hens approximately 3.2 kg.
+Its earlobes, as well as the legs, or skin white, seem red in all varieties.
+Roosters weigh approximately 4.1 kg, and hens are approximately 3.2 kg.

 Sussex was traditionally raised for meat consumption as a table bird.
 The breed was one of the main breeds maintained for this reason throughout the 20th century until new hybrid lines displaced it.
 We can keep it as a bird with both eggs and meat use.

-Hens lay about 180–200 tan colored eggs per year; some strains of the layer may yield up to 250.
-Eggs weigh around 60 gms in average.
+Hens lay about 180–200 tan-colored eggs annually; some layer strains may yield up to 250.
+Eggs weigh around 60 gm on average.
 A Sussex is also brought up for sowing.

 2. Asil or Aseel Chicken